The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 All three policies are outlined in the employee handbook.
 Tanner received a copy of the handbook when he was hired and received training on various company policies, including its attendance policy, and the use of the Workday platform.

-On July 5, Tanner sent an email to the HR director and to his Leave Specialist.
-It said that his “anticipated start date for his leave” was July 26.
-It also said he expected his child to be born sometime during “the last week of July/first week of August” and that he would be traveling to Connecticut, where his girlfriend lived, for the birth.
+On July 5, Tanner emailed the HR director and his Leave Specialist to say his “anticipated start date for his leave” was July 26.
+The email also said he expected his child to be born sometime during “the last week of July/first week of August” and that he would travel to Connecticut, where his girlfriend lived, for the birth.

 Two days later, on July 7, Tanner submitted his leave request to the Leave Specialist, indicating that his anticipated leave dates were from July 26 to October 6.